Or check out

 Replaced toilet Last outing toilet rocking a lot.
 Need to pull and check, since pulling reinstall new taller foot control toilet.
 Which turned into flange replacement...07/17

-Easier bed step Started out a ladder but ended up simple continuous step to access the cabover bed.
+Easier cabover bed step Started out a ladder but ended up simple continuous step, folds up to store and down when slide out.
+To access the cabover bed.
 07/17

 Replaced both camper batteries-maintenance item.
 4 years 9 months.
-One of the batteries didnt dump cell but would only stabalize at about 11.5volts, causing charger/solar to cycle and charge.
+One of the batteries didn't dump cell but would only stabilize at about 11.5volts, causing charger/solar to cycle and charge.
 The other battery was fine though one end started to swell....so really both toast.
-Kinda leaning toward solar 24/7 is short cyling batteries-so I'm going to discontinue leaving it powered.
+Kinda leaning toward solar 24/7 is short cycling batteries-so I'm going to discontinue leaving it powered.
 Seems I should get better than ~5years (on a 12 month battery :).
-Coarse wont know for 5 years unless they fail earlier if any differance- then again the 5 years since I last bought batteries sure went by fast.
+Coarse wont know for 5 years unless they fail earlier if any difference- then again the 5 years since I last bought batteries sure went by fast.
 Would have sworn it only had been a couple of years...01/18

 We really like our camper- mods are mostly things that make it more comfortable for us.
 It's your camper-DO-IT.